jfo/blog/source/posts/sild-header-files-and-a-refactoring.md

 > 1. Each .o file is produced independently from all other .o files via a
 > separate invocation of the compiler...

 `.o` stands for "object" file.
-An object file is compiled C code, and (usually? always?) non-executable.
+An object file is compiled C code, and is non-executable.
 Let's say I have a .c file with some functions inside of it, and call

 ```
 $ cc myfile.c